hotpeppersec/cloudlab/docs/_source/16_tools.rst

 is quite useful to us indeed, when it comes to protecting our data.

 .. code-block:: bash
+   :caption: Decrypting our data file
+   :name: Decrypting our data file

    ansible-vault decrypt --vault-password-file ~/my_dog.txt data_to_protect.txt